2017 FIFA U-17 World Cup

 The 2017 FIFA U-17 World Cup was the 17th FIFA U-17 World Cup, a biennial international football tournament contested by men's under-17 national teams.
 Organised by FIFA, the tournament took place in India from 6 to 28 October 2017, after the country was awarded the hosting rights on 5 December 2013.
-The tournament marked the first time India hosted a FIFA tournament and the fifth Asian country to host U-17 World Cup after China in 1985, Japan in 1993, South Korea in 2007 and United Arab Emirates in 2013.
+This marked the first time India hosted a FIFA tournament and the fifth Asian country to host U-17 World Cup after China in 1985, Japan in 1993, South Korea in 2007 and the United Arab Emirates in 2013.
 The attendance for this World Cup was a record 1,347,133, surpassing China's record in 1985 with 1,230,976.

 The matches were played in six stadiums in six host cities around the country, with the final taking place at the Salt Lake Stadium in Kolkata.
 Twenty-three teams, besides the host India, managed to qualify for the tournament via participating in their various continental under-17 tournaments.
 In the first round of the tournament finals, the teams competed in round-robin groups of four for points, where the top two teams in each group along with the top four third placed teams would advance to the next round.
 These 16 teams will advance to the knockout stage, where three rounds of play decided which teams would participate in the final.

 England won the U-17 World Cup for the first time after coming back from a two-goal deficit and beating Spain 5–2 in the final.
 This made England the second nation, after Brazil in 2003, to win both of FIFA's male age-capped (U-20 and U-17) World Cups in the same calendar year.
 (The women's equivalent of the feat was previously achieved once, by North Korea in 2016.)
-The official match ball used in the tournament was Adidas Krasava.
+The official match ball used in the tournament was the Adidas Krasava.

 Host selection

-The bids for the 2017 FIFA U-17 World Cup had to be submitted by 15 November 2013.
-On 28 May 2013 it was announced by FIFA that Azerbaijan, India, Republic of Ireland, and Uzbekistan would bid for the hosting rights.
+The bidding procedure to host the tournament began on 17 March 2013, with the deadline falling on 15 November 2013.
+On 28 May 2013 it was announced by FIFA that Azerbaijan, India, the Republic of Ireland, and Uzbekistan had submitted bids for the hosting rights.

-Finally, on 5 December 2013, FIFA announced that India had won the 2017 FIFA World Cup hosting rights.
+During the meeting of the FIFA Council on 5 December 2013, it was revealed that India had won the 2017 FIFA World Cup hosting rights.